PACE: A Large-Scale Dataset with Pose Annotations in Cluttered Environments: Related Works

-\paragraph{Category-Level Pose Datasets} CO3D~\cite{reizenstein2021common} offers 1.5 million frames from nearly 19,000 videos across 50 MS-COCO categories for category-specific 3D reconstruction and view synthesis.
+NOCS-REAL275~\cite{wang2019normalized} and Wild6D~\cite{ze2022category} both annotate a limited number of categories with upright poses.
+Objectron~\cite{ahmadyan2021objectron} is a collection of short, single-object-centric video clips with no clutters.
 The Scan2CAD~\cite{avetisyan2019scan2cad} dataset aligns 14225 CAD models from ShapeNet to 1506 ScanNet scans, promoting CAD model alignment in RGB-D scans.
 Pix3D~\cite{sun2018pix3d} is a benchmark with image-shape pairs and pixel-level 2D-3D alignment, aiding in shape reconstruction and retrieval.
-The HOI-4D dataset~\cite{liu2022hoi4d}, with 2.4M RGB-D frames over 4000 sequences, enables research in category-level human-object interaction.
 HANDAL~\cite{guo2023handal} focuses on pose estimation and affordance prediction for robotics-ready manipulable objects.
-A comparative comparison with other datasets is in Table~\ref{tab:comp}.
+HouseCat6D~\cite{jung2024housecat6d} encompasses 194 diverse objects across 10 household categories with additional grasp annotations.
+ROPE~\cite{zhang2024omni6dpose} provides a large-scale evaluation benchmark covering a wide spectrum of categories.
+However, it does not include challenging scenarios such as moving and piled objects.
+Table~\ref{tab:comp} presents a comparative comparison of these datasets, alongside our new dataset PACE.